 What is trichomoniasis?

 Trichomoniasis is a sexually conducted infection caused by the Trichomonas vaginalis virus.
 Although common causes such as HIV, gonorrhea, and chlamydia are not mentioned, trichomoniasis is considered an STI-infectious disease in the United States.

 How widespread is trichomoniasis, which we have never heard of?

 Not much.
-Trichomoniasis Control Centers (CDCs) should not be reported in the United States.
-Currently, trichomoniasis erectile dysfunction is not seen as a reported condition due to serious health problems, low cost of treatment, complications and preventive measures, and public interest.
+Trichomoniasis Control Centers (CDCs) are not reported in the United States.
+Currently, trichomoniasis is not seen as a reported condition due to serious health problems, low cost of treatment, complications and preventive measures, and public interest.

 Can Trichomoniasis Cause Erectile Dysfunction?

 Trichomoniasis can cause erectile dysfunction.
-This is because the virus that causes trichomoniasis can damage the urinary tract trichomonias vaginalis, which can hurt men during sexual intercourse and later cause erectile dysfunction.
+This is because the virus that causes trichomoniasis can damage the urinary tract Trichomonas vaginalis, which can hurt men during sexual intercourse and later cause erectile dysfunction.

 How to Prevent Yourself from trichomoniasis?

 The best way to avoid sexually transmitted diseases is to avoid sex or not having a long-term relationship with an infected partner who has relationship sexual problems.
 Male condoms, when used regularly and properly, can decrease the risk of developing trichomoniasis.